+Cloud backup.
 You can't just backup to a USB hard drive.
 Cloud-based backup is the new offsite backup.
 I'm investigating KeepVault for WHS 2011.
 But you have a lot more choices for individual PCs.
-[Note: As noted above, I adopted CrashPlan
+[Note: As noted above, I adopted CrashPlan in 2011.]

 Use Windows Live Photo Gallery to fix date/time of photos.
 Windows Live Photo Gallery lets you sort photos by date taken, group by camera, and adjust time relatively.
 It's under the Edit tab select all the photos from one camera click adjust time and you can bump it however you need too.
 Thanks to Matt Battaglia for the tip.

 Students can buy a new PC ($699 and up) and get a free Xbox 360.
 Nothing like getting in the Back to School spirit in May.
 [Note: This deal has obviously expired, though a version was repeated in the Fall for the Back to School Season.
 Microsoft still offers a number of deals for students, though.
 Find out more at the Microsoft Store.]

 Windows Home Server 2011 OEM version on the cheap.
 WHS 2011 is now available on Amazon.com and NewEgg.com for about $120.
 [Note: This deal has gotten significantly better: WHS 2011 is $45 on Amazon today and $53 at Newegg.com.]

 Style your PC like Rainmeter plus the Windows 8 theme.
 It's pretty straightforward, but more info here.
 Thanks to Byron Adams for the tip..

 Slipstream SP1 into Office 2010.
 The ever-popular slipstream guide returns.